Field Marketing and Brand Experience Awards 2024

 - Richard Murfitt, then head of brand at O2, came away from 2010 award judging saying that he had now ‘got to grips’ with the best in brand experience marketing and would ‘win an FMBE within 2 years’.
 2 months later Richard moved to an internet start-up that no one had heard of, and 2 years later, as Global Marketing Director of Just Eat, he duly picked up gold for an amazing Just Eat stunt at a Corby bi-election, with a pizza chef in a jet pack for the Don’t Cook Party beating the Lib Dem candidate.

-- In 2011, as Starbucks moved into machine sales to shoppers, the field sales team was conceived at FMBE award judging.
-Furthermore, 8 out of every 10 field marketing category judges will increase their field team headcount in the 12 months following judging and many of them later go on to enter their enlarged teams in our Team of the Year category.
+- 8 out of every 10 field marketing category judges will increase their field team headcount in the 12 months following judging and many of them later go on to enter their enlarged teams in our Team of the Year category.
 The category merits data driven teams, helping to celebrate call efficiency and effectiveness – benefitting data suppliers, analysts, agencies and consultancies and binding the investment to our industry for the long term.

 - Will Arnold-Baker, then MD of advertising giant Publicis, arrived at FMBE judging in 2009 whilst seeking best practice experiential agency partners for a new project of recruitment for The Army.
 2 years later, the resulting campaign was a huge FMBE gold winner in ‘Immersive Event’ with agency Jack Morton deployed to create the event series.